justinjurolan/justinjurolan/README.md

 ## Live Demo of My Portfolio
-See the live demo of the project [here](https://justinjurolan.github.io/my-portfolio/).
+See the live demo of my project [here](https://justinjurolan.github.io/my-portfolio/).

 <!---
 justinjurolan/justinjurolan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.